 I liked the Smokies and thought they were beautiful.
 I just wish millions of others didn't feel the same way.

 Above left: Your tax dollars at work.

-Above left: Here's a tourist trap (oops, I mean a "souvenir shop") near Cherokee, North Carolina, eastern gateway to
+Above right: Here's a tourist trap (oops, I mean a "souvenir shop") near Cherokee, North Carolina, the eastern gateway to

-Above right: The National Park Service has done a good job of restoring old
+Above right: I finally reached Great Smoky Mountain National Park.
+The National Park Service has done a great job of

 Above left: The misty Oconoluftee River.